DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 Directly Typing Actual Braille Cells
 ````````````````````````````````````

-Space+Dot8+i (dots 24) sets the input mode to Braille.
+Space+Dot8+t (dots 2345) sets the typing mode to Braille.

-In this input mode, the characters that render in text as actual braille cells
+In this typing mode, the characters that render in text as actual braille cells
 (see `Unicode Braille Patterns`_) can be directly typed by pressing the
 corresponding keys as a single combination.